NREL Style Guide Full Text

 trans -glycol

-Use italics in references, footnotes, and bibliographies for book titles and the names of journals, newspapers, and magazines.
+Use italics for the names of books, journals, newspapers, magazines, and reports.

 Applied Physics Letters